RecList/reclist/README.rst

     # invoke rec_list to run tests
     rec_list(verbose=True)

 Our library pre-packages standard recSys KPIs and important behavioral tests, divided by use cases, but it is built with extensibility in mind: you can re-use tests in new suites, or you can write new domain-specific suites and tests.

-Any suite must inherit the *RecList* interface, and then declare with Pytonic decorators its tests: in this case, the test re-uses a standard function:
+Any suite must inherit the *RecList* interface, and then declare with Pytonic decorators its tests.
+In this case, the test re-uses a standard function:

 .. code-block:: python